Zero 7

-Zero 7 are an English musical duo consisting of Henry Binns and Sam Hardaker.
-They began as studio engineers and in 1997 formed the group Zero 7.
-Their debut album, Simple Things, was released in 2001 in which their song "Destiny" stayed in the top 100 of the UK Single Charts.
+Zero 7 is an English musical duo consisting of Henry Binns and Sam Hardaker that formed in 1997.
+Their debut album, Simple Things, was released in 2001; their song "Destiny" stayed in the top 100 of the UK Single Charts.
 Subsequent albums include When It Falls, The Garden, and Yeah Ghost.

-After studying sound engineering, Binns and Hardaker began their careers in the music industry in the 1990s at Mickie Most's RAK recording studio in London, engineering music for British groups like Pet Shop Boys, Young Disciples, and Robert Plant.
-In 1997 they created a remix of the song "Climbing Up the Walls" by Radiohead (which was also the first time the name 'Zero 7' was used) and Binns received a credit for additional sampling on Kid A. The pair also remixed Terry Callier's "Love Theme From Spartacus" and songs by Lenny Kravitz, Sneaker Pimps and Lambchop.
+After studying sound engineering, Binns and Hardaker began their careers in the music industry in the 1990s at Mickie Most's RAK Studios in London, engineering music for British groups like Pet Shop Boys, Young Disciples, and Robert Plant.
+In 1997 they created a remix of the song "Climbing Up the Walls" by Radiohead (which was also the first time the name 'Zero 7' was used), provided additional programming on "Meeting in the Aisle", a Karma Police B-side, and Binns received a credit for additional sampling on Kid A. The pair also remixed Terry Callier's "Love Theme From Spartacus" and songs by Lenny Kravitz, Sneaker Pimps and Lambchop.

 History

 The name Zero 7 was chosen after Binns and Hardaker spent time on the Honduran island Utila, which contained a bar named Cero Siete.
 After returning to the UK they were asked by Radiohead to remix the song "Climbing Up the Walls".
 Binns and Hardaker called their mix "the Zero 7 Mix", and the name stuck.

-In 1999, they released an EP of original material called EP 1, under the name Zero 7.
+In 1999, they released an EP of original material called EP 1 under the name Zero 7.
 In 2001, they released their debut album, Simple Things, which featured collaborations with vocalists Mozez, Sia, and Sophie Barker.
-The album became a gold record, was nominated for the Mercury Music Prize, and won the "Best Newcomer" Muzik Award.
+The album peaked at number 28 on the UK albums chart and went platinum.
+It was later nominated for the Mercury Music Prize and won the "Best Newcomer" Muzik Award.
 Live appearances after the album's release consisted of Binns and Hardaker along with guest vocalists and other musicians, with as many as 20 performers on stage at once.

 In 2004, they released their second album, When It Falls.
 In addition to the three vocalists from their first album, it featured a collaboration with Danish singer-songwriter Tina Dico.
+It peaked at number 3 on the UK albums chart, their highest charting to date, and became a certified gold record.
 That same year, Binns co-wrote the Emma Bunton track "Breathing".

 Zero 7 released their third album, The Garden, in May 2006, which contained vocals performed by Binns as well as guest vocalists Sia and Swedish folk musician José González.
 The album was named after the collage that artist friend Gideon London produced for its cover.

 In 2007, Binns and Hardaker created a band called Ingrid Eto, which has been described as a Zero 7 instrumental project.
 In 2009, they released an experimental instrumental EP under the name Kling, titled Kling EP.
 Its tracks were later incorporated into Zero 7's fourth album, Yeah Ghost, also released in 2009.
 The album included contributions from jazz and soul singer Eska Mtungwazi as well as folk artist Martha Tilston.